stark1tty/awesome-PhD/README.md

 - [PROTON VPN](https://protonvpn.com/): Free, high-speed Swiss VPN that safeguards your privacy and allows you to change your "location."

 ### Grants and Funding

 #### Europe

 #### UK
 - [EURAXESS UK FUNDING SEARCH](https://www.euraxess.org.uk/united-kingdom/funding-opportunities): Are you an international researcher wishing to work in the UK?
 Learn about the funding opportunities across the UK to find the opportunity that suits your needs best.
 - [EURAXESS UK JOB SEARCH](https://www.euraxess.org.uk/jobs/search): EURAXESS UK is a British Council managed portal which aids researchers in their career development, supporting mobility and acting as a support mechanism for researchers moving abroad or moving to the UK.
+- [GOV.UK GOVERNMENT GRANTS](https://www.gov.uk/guidance/find-government-grants): Browse a list of available government grants and see if you're eligible to apply for them.
+- [GRANTS ONLINE](https://www.grantsonline.org.uk/): Probably the UK's most up to date and comprehensive UK funding information service.

+#### Internationa
+- [GRANTWAY](https://grantway.induct.net/search?sc=250&q=): Grantway is global search portal for funding opportunities.
+We search all open sources for available funding opportunities and connect these to all countries eligible to apply.
+Select your country and we'll make sure to include all international opportunities that are also available.

 #### USA
+- [GRANTS.GOV](https://www.grants.gov/search-site.html): US government-sponsored grant searching site; includes a variety oof resources for applications.
+- [GRANTWATCH](https://www.grantwatch.com/grant-search.php): The premier grant listing directory in the USA.
 - [POSTDOC FUNDING](https://research.jhu.edu/rdt/funding-opportunities/postdoctoral/): Find a list of postdoctoral funding opportunities (there are also separate lists for neuroscience/neurology and cancer/oncology).

 ### Humanities
 - [AWESOME DIGITAL HUMANITIES](https://github.com/dh-tech/awesome-digital-humanities): Awesome list for researchers in the humanities.
+- [H-NET](https://networks.h-net.org/): Humanities and Social Sciences Online; An extensive network of communities within the humanities and social sciences.

 ### Infographics and Cheatsheets
 - [CHOOSE YOUR PLOT](https://www.linkedin.com/posts/opensourcecommunity_data-datastorytelling-datascience-activity-6879744977417592832-9y4J): No idea how to best plot your data?
 Have a look at this image.